kylecreate/100DaysOfCode/r2-log.md

   ### Today's Progress:
   * Started and completed the basic debugging challenge for a background color changer using JavaScript on freeCodeCamp.
-  * Started working on the Calorie Counter app by learning about form validation for JavaScript on freeCodeCamp
+  * Started working on the Calorie Counter app by learning about Form Validation for JavaScript (steps 1 → 24) on freeCodeCamp

   ### Link to work:
   * None